-Sound Therapy in Addiction Recovery
+Sound Therapy (Sound Bath) in Addiction Recovery

 Sound Therapy, also known as Sound Healing, is a holistic treatment method that uses vibrations to encourage relaxation and restore health.
 While no controlled clinical trials have been performed to prove the efficacy of sound healing, the effects have been remarkable on those suffering from mental health disorders and physical ailments.